c-ares/c-ares/CONTRIBUTING.md

  - Also send an email to the mailing list at `c-ares@lists.haxx.se` describing your change.
  - To follow any associated discussion, please subscribe to the [mailing list](http://lists.haxx.se/listinfo/c-ares).

-To build locally with asan, ubsan, and lsan:
+To build locally with asan and lsan:
 ```
 export BUILD_TYPE=asan
 export CFLAGS=-fsanitize=address